 Thanks to Tweet Binder, we can help you to create a Twitter analysis on how candidates use this social media platform.
 We can create a Twitter report with all the tweets shared by an account.
 These reports include all the information and Twitter stats of the content the politician has shared.

 Tweets sent by a politician

-Tweet Binder can analyze any hashtag, term, or account on Twitter, but we can also go further thanks to advanced search operators.
-It is possible to create a collection with more than one hashtag, select the exact period of time, and analyze only the tweets shared by a particular account.
-For that reason, we can analyze all the tweets made by politicians during a limited period of time (in this case, 7 days).
+Tweet Binder can analyze any hashtag, term, or account on Twitter, but we can also go further thanks to Twitter advanced search operators.
+It is possible to create a collection with more than one hashtag, select the exact period of time and analyze only the tweets shared by a particular account.
+For that reason, we can analyze all the tweets sent by politicians during a limited period of time.
 It is very easy because all we have to do is search the account from the main page.
 The resulting report will also include additional stats and metrics.

 Twitter Report: General Stats, Transcripts and Impressions

-Once we have created your report, we have access to all the Twitter stats, and we can start analyzing them.
+Once you have created your report, you have access to all the Twitter stats and you can start analyzing them.
 First, we will focus on the total amount of tweets and impressions analyzed (because we only have one contributor).
-In this case, we can be sure that the President of Canada tweeted 46 times last week.
-Most of them were retweets (52.17%), followed by links and images (43.48%), then finally text tweets (4.35%).
-We were also able to see that all these tweets generated over 203,329,798 impressions.
+In this case, we can be sure that the President of Canada tweeted 178 times the period analyzed.
+Most of them were links and pics (39.897%), followed by retweets (33.71%).
+We are also able to see that all his tweets generated over 805 millions impressions.